Lakeshore Roads Thirty Rd N to Martin Rd N Improvements - Municipal Class Environmental Assessment Study

 When will you be expecting the environmental study report ?

-Norman Kwan asked over 1 year ago
+Norman Kwan asked about 2 years ago

 Thank you for your question.
 It is anticipated that the ESR will be completed and filed for a 30-day public review period in late Fall 2022.
 A Notice of Completion will be emailed to the project email list and will be published on speakuplincoln.ca, in local newspapers, and on social media.